cableray/geschenkt_skeleton/README.md

 with the lowest value (e.g. A run of 30, 29, 28, 27 is only worth 27 points.)
 Chips are worth one negative point each.
 The player(s) with the lowest number of points win the game.

+##Goals for Code Retreat

+- Build a playable version of this game that can be played with human players
+- Add an AI to play against